 What's your thoughts?

-Well, Sean, I uh thanks for having me on.
+Well, Sean, thanks for having me on.

-I was happy to see this list today, uh, especially looking at it from a religious liberty perspective.
+I was happy to see this list today, especially looking at it from a religious liberty perspective.

 Wow.

-So as a conservative, if you liked Scalia and you like Clarence Thomas, they're my two favorite justices, and I'm sad we lost Scalia.
+So as a conservative, if you liked Scalia and you like Clarence Thomas, they're my two favorite justices, and I'm sad we lost Scalia, you would say that it's likely that they are constitutionalist, originalists like those two.

 You say your early perusal will tell you that.